 The highly detailed and texture-rich effect that HDR photography gives can sometime get overused and abused which results in poor quality photos looking over sharpened and hyper-realistic (i.e. fake).
 There are certain times to use and stay away from HDR photography.

 There may be one or two exceptions to this rule, but generally, human skin looks awful under HDR conditions.
-In portraiture, the aim is to flatter your subject – HDR will not do this.
+In portraiture, the aim is to flatter your subject and disguise blemishes – HDR will not do this.
 Instead, it will bring out their wrinkles, pores, and blemishes.
 If you intend to make money off portraits, this isn’t the way to do it.

 Using HDR on an interesting skyscape is sometimes, sadly, overlooked by new photographers.
 In landscape photography the ground is just as important as the sky above it so why not treat it to some HDR?

+If the sky looks dark and moody then HDR will only serve to emphasise that effect.
+It shouldn’t be used to create a mood that doesn’t already exist (e.g. a sunny day).
 It should only be used to enhance what is already there in the landscape or foreground action.

-You may find something called (AEB) ‘auto bracketing mode’ or ‘auto exposure bracketing’ or ‘exposure bracketing’ — they are all the same thing.
+90% of cameras can take great HDR photos.
+Have a look to see if your camera has built-in HDR mode.
+You may find something called ‘auto-bracketing mode’ or ‘auto-exposure mode’ or ‘exposure bracketing’ — they are all the same thing.
 It may even be more obvious on your camera and just called ‘HDR mode’.